stuartleeks/virtual-kubelet-web-mock-csharp/README.md

-# Virtual Kubelet Web Provider Mock Implementation
+# Virtual Kubelet Web Provider C# Mock Implementation
-This project is a sample API implementation for the [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet) [web provider](https://github.com/virtual-kubelet/virtual-kubelet/tree/master/providers/web)
+This project is a sample API implementation for the [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet) [web provider](https://github.com/virtual-kubelet/virtual-kubelet/tree/master/providers/web) written in C# on .NET Core

 This API simply stores the a list of the pods that it has been requested to create, marks them as started and serves up their status